jaaronkot/better-one-dark-vivid/README.md

 ## Features
 - **High Contrast**: Easy on the eyes with clear distinctions between different elements.
 - **Colorful**: Enhanced color coding for better identification of syntax and structure.
-- **Customizable**: Allows for easy adjustments to suit personal preferences.

 ## Installation